lubna/storybook-react-typescript-boilerplate/README.md

-# storybook-boilerplate
+# Storybook Boilerplate

-React &amp; TypeScript storybook boilerplate
+This repo is a boilerplate setup for storybook with React & TypeScript